Mark 8: The feeding of the 4,000 and the healing of the blind man at Bethsaida

 The Jewish Encyclopedia article on Jesus argues that the Halakah ["Jewish Law"] was not in so definite a form at this period due to the disputes between those of Hillel the Elder and those of Shammai.
-The twelve of the first feeding might be a reference to the Twelve tribes of Israel and the seven of the second feeding the seven pagan nations originally surrounding Israel.
-It is possible that Jesus was also using this to remind his disciples about the abundant care of God as shown by the contrast between the hunger of the disciples, with the abundance of food after each of the miracles.
+The twelve of the first feeding might be a reference to the twelve tribes of Israel and the seven of the second feeding the seven pagan nations originally surrounding Israel.
+It is possible that Jesus was also using this to remind his disciples about the abundant care of God as shown by the contrast between the hunger of the disciples and the abundance of food left over after each of the miracles.

 Peter's confession and Jesus' prediction

 Mark begins the second half of his book with Jesus and the disciples traveling to Caesarea Philippi.
 Jesus asks them who people think he is.
 John the Baptist or Elijah, they reply.
 Jesus asks them what they think.
 Peter declares that Jesus is "the Christ", the Anointed One.
 Jesus tells them to keep this a secret.